| Open

 than doing so indirectly through protecting distributors or distribution

+of content.
 8. Aims of the Copyright Monopoly

 8.1 The commonly espoused doctrine